 The EU study concluded that not only were Croats corrupt but they also lied.
 But think again!
 People simply don’t see giving a box of chocolates to a state official as corruption.
 It’s an act of good manners!

 My mother told me a story about a woman who rewarded her dentist in an unusual way.
 After a successful treatment, she asked him if he preferred the chicken she brought dead or alive.
 Dead, he said.

 The woman proceeded to the bathroom and slaughtered the animal in the sink.
 She used scalding tap water to pluck the feathers.
 I don’t know what she did with the entrails, but she sure presented the doctor with a fine yellow piece of meat ready to be roasted with potatoes.

 Now, how can you call this simple expression of gratitude corruption?
 If the dentist was her nephew (maybe the lawyer’s brother), she would have jumped the queue or never even ended up with toothache.
 Presenting a gift was her way of finding that spot that gives the system a push.
 It’s just how things get done the Croatian way.

 Croatian way on the highway

-Croatian way is found in all small communities that distrust larger systems in which they exist.
+Similar version of the Croatian mentality exist in all small communities that distrust larger systems.
 I learned that during the 5 years I worked at the English PEN, promoting translated literature.
 My job was to network with UK publishers who support the ‘off-the beaten-track’ literature.

 I noticed this: these devoted people could survive the claws of commercialism in one way only – teaming up, networking, and ultimately, giving jobs to those they knew and trusted.

 Do you call this nepotism?
-Do you call it Croatian way?
+Or do you call it the Croatian way?